RoboticsTeam4904/FieldAC/README.md

 The field model is an in-memory representation of the absolute poses of each entity discovered so far on the field.
 Each entity implements its own confidence degradation formula to account for real-time dynamic conditions on the field.

-This degradation formula is formatted in a way that can be run simultaneously on the RoboRIO and the TX1.
-In doing so, we minimize the number of updates the TX1 must send to the RoboRIO to cases where an entity's confidence drops below a cutoff threshold, or goes up.
+This degradation formula is formatted in a way that can be run simultaneously on the RoboRIO and the TX\*.
+In doing so, we minimize the number of updates the TX\* must send to the RoboRIO to cases where an entity's confidence drops below a cutoff threshold, or goes up.

-When the TX1 must send an update, we send it over USB serial connected directly to the RoboRIO, formatted as JSON (?).
-This allows us to easily manipulate and track data, as well as performing full field reconstructions post-match.
+When the TX\* must send an update, we send it over the robot LAN, formatted as JSON (?).
+This allows us to easily manipulate and track data, as well as performing full field reconstructions/simulations post-match.

 ## Object Tracking